djotaku/Civilization_VI_Play_By_Cloud_Webhook_with_FastAPI/README.md

 Pre-requirements
 - poetry (installed via your OS's package manager)
-- nginx or apachie web server
+- nginx or apache web server

 On a server running Nginx or Apache, go to the folder that will contain this code.
 Clone the git repo.